 The Future of Employment

-With the introduction of the “gig economy” and features of emerging technology, it’s safe to say that the job landscape has drastically changed.
-Flexible schedules, rising waes, and shifting benefits are the result of the changing landscape of employment.
+With the rise of the gig economy and features of emerging technology, it’s safe to say that the job landscape has been fundamentally altered.
+Flexible schedules, rising wages and shifting benefits are the result of the changing landscape of employment.

 A New Way to Work

-- More than half (64%) of potential employees are starting to utilize contractual work and the “gig economy” to supplement their income.
+- More than half (64%) of potential employees are using contract and gig work to supplement their income.

 - Employee burnout accounts for up to half annual workforce turnover.